2017 has had its share of beauty trends, and they just keep rolling on in.

 As you have likely noticed by now, beauty oils have been an extremely hot topic lately.

-So let’s explore one of the trendiest products of the moment: castor oil.
+So let’s explore one of the trendiest products of the moment: castor oil for face and body.

 Why is it so popular all of a sudden?